nazzacode/IDB_Notes/L06_Predicate_Logic.md

 # IDB Lecture 6: Predicate Logic

 Free variables
-  : variables that are not in the scope of any quantifier.
-A variable that is not free is bound.
+  : variables that are not in the scope of any _quantifier_.
+A variable that is not free is _bound_.

 ## Interpretations
 A formula may be true or false w.r.t a given _interpretation_.